Rego Park: Housing

 Many apartment buildings, multi-family, and railroad houses make up the north side of Rego Park.
-Apartment complexes include The Carol House, Savoy Gardens, Jupiter Court, The Brussels, and LeFrak City.
+Apartment complexes include The Carol House, Savoy Gardens, Jupiter Court, The Brussels, and Walden Terrace.

 However, many houses in southern Rego Park are in the colonial, English, and Tudor styles with slate roofs.
 There are also two and multi-family townhouses, detached wood-frame houses.
 This is especially so in an area called the Crescents, named for its semicircular shaped streets emanating in a concentric pattern from Alderton Street, between Woodhaven Boulevard and the Long Island Rail Road's Main Line.
 The Crescents contain many Tudor and single-family homes, as well as large lawns and tree plantings on the sidewalks.
 There are also many newer "Fedders houses", so called because these newer houses are all cheaply made and uniform-looking, with the names of the air conditioners (usually of the Fedders brand) sticking out of the walls.

 Vornado Realty Trust built a 312-unit residential tower on top of Rego Center Phase II, to accommodate a surge in young professionals moving into the area.
 About 20% of the units are studio apartments, with the rest being one- and two-bedroom apartments.
 In addition, other new residential projects are also under construction around the neighborhood.